georgekaunda/alx-low_level_programming/0x01-variables_if_else_while/README.md

 I sometimes suffer from insomnia.
 And when I cant fall asleep, I play what I call the alphabet game a program that prints the alphabet in lowercase, and then in uppercase, followed by a new line.
-When I was having that alphabet soup, I never thought that it would pay off
+When I was having that alphabet soup, I never thought that it would pay off a program that prints all single digit numbers of base 10 starting from 0, followed by a new line